sharetribe/ftw-daily/docs/extend-listing.md

 The form component receives `capacityOptions` as a prop which are used to populate a `FieldSelect` component for selecting the capacity.
 The `EditListingCapacityForm` is also added to the `src/containers/index.js` file so that it can easilly be referenced from other components.
-To use the capacity editing form we'll add a panel components which is then used in `EditListingWizardTab` to render the wizard phase.
-This component we'll call `EditListingCapacityPanel`
+To use the capacity editing form we'll add a panel component which is then used in `EditListingWizardTab` to render the wizard phase.
+This component we'll call `EditListingCapacityPanel`:

 ```js
 import React from 'react';